If you’re considering a website redesign, this article is for you…

 3. You’re not getting the leads or sales you want from your website

-What you need to do next
+What you need to do next when you’re unsure if you need a website redesign

 So if you’re still reading, you may be asking yourself . . . do I or don’t I need a redesign?
 If I don’t need a redesign, what do I need instead?

-In the new way where your website isn’t about you, it’s about your customers and you use your one-liner to guide them to the one thing you want them to do: buy your product, book an appointment, schedule a call, or work with you in some measurable way.
+In the new way where your website isn’t about you, it’s about your customers, and you use your one-liner to guide them to the one thing you want them to do: buy your product, book an appointment, schedule a call, or work with you in some measurable way.